Eating and Drinking Well in Andalusia

 Andalusia is famous for its fried fish, from pescaito frito (fried whitebait) to calamares fritos (fried squid rings).
 Andalusians are masters of deep-frying techniques using very hot olive and vegetable oils that produce peerlessly crisp, dry frituras (fried seafood); much of Andalusia's finest tapas repertory is known for being served up piping hot and crunchy.
 Look for tortilla de camarones, a delicate lacework of tiny fried shrimp.

 Guisos are combinations of vegetables, with or without meat, cooked slowly over low heat.
 Rabo de toro is a favorite throughout Andalusia, though Córdoba claims the origin of this dark and delicious stew made from the tail of a fighting bull.
-The segments of tail are cleaned, browned, and set aside before leeks, onions, carrots, garlic, and laurel are stewed in the same pan.
+The segments of tail are cleaned, browned, and set aside before leeks, onions, carrots, garlic, and bay leaves are stewed in the same pan.
 Cloves, salt, pepper, a liter of wine, and a half liter of beef broth are added to the stew with the meat, and they’re all simmered for two to three hours until the meat is falling off the bone and thoroughly tenderized.
-Alboronía, also known as pisto andaluz is a traditional stew of eggplant, bell peppers, and zucchini traced back to 9th-century Baghdad and brought to Córdoba by the Umayyad dynasty.
+Alboronía, also known as pisto andaluz, is a traditional stew of eggplant, bell peppers, and zucchini, a recipe traced back to 9th-century Baghdad and brought to Córdoba by the Umayyad dynasty.